visibilityspots/scripts/README.md

 conky-tracks.sh
 ---------------

-In my conky-colors setup I integrated my todo tasklist.
-The conky configuration will call this script and read out the stripped out tasklist file.
+In my conky-colors setup I integrated my todo task list.
+The conky configuration will call this script and read out the stripped out task list file.
 Soon I will write a blogpost about my conky setup with the full configuration file.

 conky-icinga.sh
 ---------

 This script can be used to display the output of icinga on your desktop conky setup.

-Usage in conkyrc configfile:
+Usage in conkyrc config file:

   ${execpi 53 PATH/TO/conky-icinga.sh}